 Chase vs. Wells Fargo Business Checking: Top-Tier Accounts

-Finally, let’s look at the Cadillac of small business bank accounts from each bank.
+Finally, let’s look at the Cadillac Chase business account vs. Wells Fargo business account.
 You’ll know if you’re a business owner who needs a top-tier business bank account—and, most likely, you already have at least one business bank account anyway.
 Here are the stats.

 Chase Platinum Business Checking

 The Chase Platinum business account is meant to serve high-traffic businesses.
 The account is $95 per month to maintain, but if you have cash on hand—$100,000 that is—Chase will wave your monthly fee for hitting the minimum balance.

 You’ll get 500 free transactions each month, of which $25,000 can be cash deposits.
 If those wire transfers are important to you, too, then you’ll also be glad to hear you’re entitled to four free each month (outgoing only).